 As more and more business is conducted via cyberspace, clear communication and effective editing are more important than ever; technical writing is a field that will continue to grow in scope and demand.

-BCIT’s Associate Certificate in Technical Writing is a part-time, evening program, offered by our Communication Department.
-It consists of 11 courses of either 18-hour or 36-hour duration, with each course meeting for one three-hour session per week.
-Those taking one course per term (three hours per week) can finish in seven terms or just over two years.
-Those taking two courses per term (two three-hour classes per week) can finish in four terms or just over one year.
+BCIT’s Associate Certificate in Technical Writing is a part-time program offered by our Communication Department.
+It consists of 11 courses of either 18-hour or 36-hour duration.
+Those taking one course per term can finish in seven terms or just over two years.
+Those taking two courses per term can finish in four terms or just over one year.
 You have up to seven years to complete the program.

 All instructors are industry experts still active in the field and vetted for their teaching ability, not just the excellence and currency of their knowledge.